 - BEST INDUSTRIAL-GRADE: Foundation Armor SX5000 Water Based Concrete Sealer

-A penetrating sealer protects exterior concrete surfaces against freeze-thaw damage and corrosion.
-It cures in less than 24 hours to provide a natural-looking finish, providing excellent weather protection without making the surface slippery, changing the surface appearance, or leaving a sheen.
-It is easy to apply with a pressurized garden sprayer, a paint roller, or a high-volume, low-pressure (HVLP) sprayer.
+Penetrating sealers protect exterior concrete surfaces against freeze-thaw damage and corrosion.
+These products cure in less than 24 hours to provide a natural-looking finish, providing excellent weather protection without making the surface slippery, changing the surface appearance, or leaving a sheen.
+They are easy to apply with a pressurized garden sprayer, a paint roller, or a high-volume, low-pressure (HVLP) sprayer.

 Acrylic sealers can dry within an hour and take between 36 and 48 hours to fully cure, making them a good choice for projects that need to be done quickly.
-They can protect the surface and enhance the color of interior floors or protect against moisture and salt damage outdoors.
-Acrylic is usually thinner than epoxy or polyurethane, so it wears out faster and must be reapplied more often, about every three years.
-Solvent-based acrylics are a better choice than water-based for outdoor projects.
-Apply very thin layers with a pump sprayer or roller.
+They can protect the surface and enhance the color of interior floors or protect against moisture and salt damage on exterior concrete surfaces.

 Epoxy concrete sealers add a thick protective surface over the concrete for extended wear and abrasion resistance.
-This type of sealer is highly water repellent and adds a glossy finish and is available in clear or color tinted.
+This type of sealer is highly water repellent and adds a glossy finish, and it’s available in clear or color tinted.
 It is significantly harder than acrylic, but it does not allow trapped moisture to escape from the concrete slab.

 Polyurethane concrete sealers provide a protective film that is twice as thick as acrylic but not as thick as epoxy.
 Available in either water- or solvent-based formulations and a range of sheen levels, polyurethane provides excellent abrasion and chemical resistance.
 It is suitable for both interior and exterior applications, where it provides a non-yellowing, transparent, and durable finish.

-Polyurethane sealers are used for floors in high-traffic areas, on concrete countertops, or to protect and enhance colored, stamped, or exposed aggregate concrete.
+Polyurethane concrete sealers are used for floors in high-traffic areas, on concrete countertops, and to protect and enhance colored, exposed aggregate, and stamped concrete.
 Apply with a high-volume, low-pressure (HVLP) airless sprayer or a microfiber mop to lay down a thin, even coat.